Low Rank Approximation with Entrywise $\ell_1$-Norm Error: -Low Rank Approximation

 \begin{lemma} Given a matrix $M \in \mathbb{R}^{n\times d}$ with rank $O(r)$, choose a random matrix $S\in\mathbb{R}^{m\times n}$ with each entry drawn from a standard Cauchy distribution and scaled by $\Theta(1/m)$.
 We have that

-holds with probability $.999$. \end{lemma} \begin{proof} Let $U\in\mathbb{R}^{O(r)}$ be the well-condtioned basis of $M$.
+holds with probability $.999$. \end{lemma} \begin{proof} Let $U\in\mathbb{R}^{O(r)}$ be the well-conditioned basis of $M$.
 Then each column of $M$ can be expressed by $Ux$ for some $x$.
 We then follow the same proof as that of Lemma~\ref{lem:rankr_B_l1_no_dilation}. \end{proof}